SPONSORED SCIENTIFIC RESEARCH PROGRAM

 ).
 The results of the study carried out at the Careggi University Hospital in Florence demonstrated consumption of KAMUT®

-khorasan products showed a significant reduction of metabolic risk factors such as total cholesterol (mean reduction: -8.46 mg/dL; -4%), LDL cholesterol (-9.82 mg/dL; -7.8%), and blood glucose.
+brand khorasan products showed a significant reduction of metabolic risk factors such as total cholesterol (mean reduction: -8.46 mg/dL; -4%), LDL cholesterol (-9.82 mg/dL; -7.8%), and blood glucose.
 Similarly, redox status was significantly improved only after the KAMUT®

-intervention phase, as measured by a reduction in both TBARs (-0.17 nmol/mL; -21.5%;) and carbonyl levels (-0.16 nmol/mL; -17.6%).
+khorasan intervention phase, as measured by a reduction in both TBARs (-0.17 nmol/mL; -21.5%;) and carbonyl levels (-0.16 nmol/mL; -17.6%).
 The replacement diet with KAMUT® khorasan products also resulted in a significant increase of serum potassium and magnesium.
 Circulating levels of key pro-inflammatory cytokines (IL-6, IL-12, TNF-alpha, VEGF) were significantly reduced after the consumption of KAMUT®

 Brand products.
 The present results suggest that replacing modern wheat with a diet with KAMUT®

-wheat products could be effective in reducing metabolic risk factors, markers of both oxidative stress and inflammatory status.
+khorasan products could be effective in reducing metabolic risk factors, markers of both oxidative stress and inflammatory status.

-Those eating KAMUT® Brand products in the grain portion of their diets instead of modern wheat had lower levels of oxidative stress as well as lower levels of inflammation markers in their systems.
+Those eating KAMUT® khorasan products in the grain portion of their diets instead of modern wheat had lower levels of oxidative stress as well as lower levels of inflammation markers in their systems.
 For the first time we were able to duplicate the results of our earlier rat study in human beings.
 You can follow the links below to the press release describing the results of this study and to a link allowing you to request the full text of this study.

 6D(II).
 Heart Disease: This study being conducted by the Careggi University Hospital in Florence will study the progression of symptoms of chronic heart disease comparing patients eating KAMUT® Brand grain and those eating modern wheat.
 This study is being conducted in 2013 – 2014.